vitalsource/data/l@s-2021/README.md

-This folder contains the complete data set and analysis code for our project comparing performance of automatically generated and human-authored questions, which is discussed in our paper
+This folder contains the complete data set and analysis code for our project comparing performance of automatically generated and human-authored questions, which is discussed in our papers

 Van Campenhout, R., Brown, N., Jerome, B., Dittel, J. S., & Johnson,
 B. G. (2021).
 Toward Effective Courseware at Scale: Investigating